utk-eecs-crumpton-tas/cs102-handbook/docs/labs/lab3.md

 - You cannot *re-use* code.
 Don't repeat something you've already done.
 - You must use a `switch` statement.
 - You muse handle erroneous input.
-If the user enters an invalid operator, you should output an error message.
+If the user enters an invalid operator/operand, you should output the appropriate error message and exit the program.

 ## Error Handling

 You should handle erroneous input.
-If the user enters an invalid operator, you should output an error message and exit the program.
+If the user enters an invalid operator/operand, you should output an error message and exit the program.
 You can check for invalid input using the `cin.fail()` function.
 This function returns `true` if the last input operation failed.
 You can use this function to check if the user entered an invalid operator.

 ```cpp
 int my_int;